 The style of Henry Reed's fiddle playing, like the style of other older fiddlers in the South, is a combination of different influences.
 For instance, the rhythms he used came from both European and African American influences.
 American Indian music may also have made an impact on the method of playing that Reed learned so many years ago.
 Many of the traditional tunes Reed played became popular again during the fiddling revival of the later 20th century.

 The fiddle — that is, the modern European violin — arrived in North America in the seventeenth century.
 In the later eighteenth century, European manufacturers made the violin cheap and readily accessible.
 As it became the new instrument of choice, its democratization fostered a revolution in dance music in the English-speaking world.
 One regional flowering that grew out of this cultural revolution occurred in the Piedmont and the Appalachian Mountains of Virginia — the "old frontier" of America's westward expansion.
 The fiddle tunes and the fiddle style of the old frontier were carried westward as settlement expanded into the trans-Allegheny West.
 At the same time, with the rise of the minstrel stage, the fiddle tunes of the old frontier carried their energy and creative musical ferment — including a synthesis of not only British but African and perhaps Native-American cultural elements — from the rural Upper South into American popular music.

-Moreland of Purcellville,
+Moreland of Purcellville, Virginia.